-Then I made it to adulthood (I think) and experienced first-hand the perks of speaking a foreign language: hitting on exotic men (whilst still using Buffy references as pick up lines #ForeverAlone) and weaseling my way into more office gossip than ever before.
+Then I made it to adulthood (I think) and experienced first-hand the perks of speaking a new language: hitting on exciting men (while still using Buffy references as pickup lines) and weaseling my way into more office gossip than ever before.

 Learning English strongly affected my habits, but was I really profoundly changed by it?
 Not until I moved to Germany.
-In Berlin, I started speaking and writing ten times more English than I had ever done before (Why not German?
-I blame the aforementioned exotic men for that).
+In Berlin, I started speaking and writing 10 times more English than I had ever done before.
+(Why not German?
+I blame the aforementioned exciting men for that.)
 The more I spoke, the more my teacher’s prophecy took an unexpected shape.
-I wasn’t only changing — my Italian-speaking self and my English-speaking self had become two very different individuals.
+I wasn’t only changing; my Italian-speaking self and my English-speaking self had become two very different individuals.

 Whenever I blog in English, on the other hand, it’s a different story.
 I feel like my mind is riding alpacas, sliding down rainbows, having a sugar rush from a six-layer wedding cake.
 I don’t know what this language does to me, but I know that the casual reader probably thinks I’m on my seventh espresso.

-Luckily, in the midst of my delirium, I stumbled on this interesting article from the New Republic.
+Luckily, in the midst of my delirium, I stumbled on an interesting article from the New Republic.
 Over the past several decades, scientists have studied whether speaking different languages makes us intrinsically different.
-In the late ’60s, Susan Ervin tested a group of Japanese women living in the US and had them answer a set of questions both in English and Japanese, with staggering results.
-Whenever answering in Japanese the women gave conservative, reassuring answers à la Betty Draper, whereas the English answers kinda made them sound like a gang of anarchist truck drivers who throw molotovs at cars for fun (DISCLAIMER: this interpretation of the test is personal and powered by too much cheap wine).
+In the late 1960s, researcher Susan Ervin tested a group of Japanese women living in the United States and had them answer a set of questions both in English and Japanese, with staggering results.
+Whenever answering in Japanese the women gave conservative, reassuring answers à la Betty Draper, whereas the English answers kinda made them sound like a gang of anarchist truck drivers who throw molotov cocktails at cars for fun (DISCLAIMER: this interpretation of the test is personal and powered by too much cheap wine).

 Maybe languages have no special powers after all, and it’s not the terms we know (or don’t know) that shape our personalities.
 Maybe we can have the whole Oxford Dictionary in our brain, but it isn’t until we pour all that into the ear of someone who’s willing to listen, react and respond, that language really has an impact on who we are.